Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 Contact Phone: (512) 243-1643

 Assists the general public and organized groups that come to our center to enjoy a day of fishing.
 Examples of some duties performed include: greeting the public, delivering safety and fishing orientations, preparing bait, repairing rods and reels, removing fish hooks, and recording attendace data.
 Criminal background check required.

 Program: Texas Freshwater Fisheries Center

 Contact Phone: (903) 670-2272

-Guided Hike Leader - With over 100 miles of trails, Franklin Mountains State Park offers guided hikes.
+Guided Hike Leader - With over 100 miles of trails, Franklin Mountains State Park offers abundant oportunities for hiking and exploration.
 Aid park staff by guiding educational and interpretive hikes for school groups and the public.
 This opportunity is open year round.
 Contact the park for additional information.